opendocsg/slw-judgments-backfill/2004_SGHC_149/report.md

 19     Even if I were to believe this account (which I do not), it would, in my view, be an

 exaggeration to castigate the father’s conduct as undue influence.
-As Prakash J in _Rajabali Jumabhoy v Ameerali R Jumabhoy_ [1997] 3 SLR 802 at 855, [189], stated:
+As Prakash J in _Rajabali Jumabhoy v Ameerali R Jumabhoy_ <span class="citation">[1997] 3 SLR 802</span> at 855, [189], stated:

  It is not enough to set aside a contract that one party tried to influence the other to enter it.
 There must be something wrong in the way that the influence was exercised, ie some unfair or improper conduct, some coercion or some form of misleading.